Sandman-0001/Sigma-Macro/README.md

 # Sigma-Macro
-Bss mobile macro
+Bss mobile macro,
-By Sand and Gef
+by Sand and Geff